Suspension and revocation of registration

 Suspension

-We are required to assess a CHP’s performance at least annually.
-If after such an assessment we decide the requirements of registration are not being met, we must give the CHP at least 14 days written notice and the opportunity to be heard about the impending suspension of registration.
+We’re required to assess a CHP’s performance at least annually.
+After an assessment, if we decide the CHP is not meeting one or more of the eligibility criteria or the performance standards, we must give them at least 14 days written notice and the opportunity to be heard about the impending suspension of registration.

-We must record the suspension in the public Register.
-Suspension lasts until we are satisfied the CHP meets the eligibility criteria and Performance Standards.
-After 12 months, if the organisation is still not in compliance, we can extend the suspension for a further period of time or revoke the CHP’s registration.
+We must record the suspension in our public Register.
+Suspension lasts until we’re satisfied the CHP meets the eligibility criteria and performance standards.
+After 12 months, if the organisation is still not compliant, we can extend the suspension for a further period or revoke the CHP’s registration.
+During the suspension period, the CHP will be required to remedy any failure to comply with the eligibility criteria or performance standards.

-During the suspension period, the CHP will be required to remedy any failure to comply with the eligibility criteria or Performance Standards.
-The CHP may still be paid an income-related rent subsidy (IRRS).
-However, it may not take on any new tenants paying an IRRS or receive any other housing-related Crown funding.
-If the failure is not addressed, we will revoke the CHP’s registration.
+The CHP may still be paid an income-related rent subsidy (IRRS) for existing tenants.
+However, it may not take on any new IRRS tenants or receive any other housing-related Crown funding.
+If the failure isn’t addressed, we’ll revoke the CHP’s registration.
+We will also advise the funding, contracts and other appropriate teams within Te Tūāpapa Kura Kāinga – Ministry of Housing and Urban Development of any suspension action taken.

 Revocation

-- has ceased to operate as a CHP
+• has ceased to operate as a CHP

-- is unable to pay its debts or carry on its business
+• is unable to pay its debts or carry on its business

-- is failing to meet:
+• is failing to meet:

-- one or more of the eligibility criteria
+• one or more of the eligibility criteria

-- one or more of the Performance Standards
+• one or more of the performance standards

-We must also give written notice as soon as possible, and publish the revocation in the Gazette(external link).
+We must also give written notice as soon as possible and publish the revocation in the Gazette(external link).
+We will also advise the funding, contracts and other appropriate teams within Te Tūāpapa Kura Kāinga – Ministry of Housing and Urban Development of the revocation.

 CHP-requested revocation of registration